-Much-loved poet Lorna Crozier to give reading at UPEI
+Much-loved poet Lorna Crozier to give reading at UPEI on March 26 (new date)

 Since the 1980s, Lorna Crozier, from Saskatchewan and British Columbia, has been one of Canada’s most popular and influential poets.
-She will give a public performance of her poetry on Thursday, March 19, at 7:00 pm, in Schurman Market Square, Don and Marion McDougall Hall, UPEI.
+She will give a public performance of her poetry on Thursday, March 26, at 7:00 pm, in Schurman Market Square, Don and Marion McDougall Hall, UPEI.

-An Officer of the Order of Canada, and Professor Emeritus of Creative Writing at the University of Victoria, Crozier is cherished for her poems about the natural environment, women’s lives, human relationships, and the interplay among nature, human history and myth, and spiritual elements infusing existence and experience.
+An Officer of the Order of Canada and Professor Emeritus of Creative Writing at the University of Victoria, Crozier is cherished for her poems about the natural environment, women’s lives, human relationships, and the interplay among nature, human history and myth, and spiritual elements infusing existence and experience.
 Her poetry is also celebrated for her delightfully subversive wit, for example, “The Sex Life of Vegetables,” and her deep commitment to social justice.

 Crozier’s reading is sponsored by the UPEI Faculty of Arts and Department of English.
 Admission is free.